Doris-Data/sql-datawarehouse--project/README.md

 ## Objective

-Develop a modern data warehouse using MYSQL to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

 ## Specifications
 - Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.